Flap (aeronautics): Zap flap

-Commonly, but incorrectly, called the Zapp flap, it was invented by Edward F. Zaparka while he was with Berliner/Joyce and tested on a General Airplanes Corporation Aristocrat in 1932 and on other types periodically thereafter, but it saw little use on production aircraft other than on the Northrop P-61 Black Widow.
+The Zap flap was invented by Edward F. Zaparka while he was with Berliner/Joyce and tested on a General Airplanes Corporation Aristocrat in 1932 and on other types periodically thereafter, but it saw little use on production aircraft other than on the Northrop P-61 Black Widow.
 The leading edge of the flap is mounted on a track, while a point at mid chord on the flap is connected via an arm to a pivot just above the track.
 When the flap's leading edge moves aft along the track, the triangle formed by the track, the shaft and the surface of the flap (fixed at the pivot) gets narrower and deeper, forcing the flap down.

 Krueger flap

 A hinged flap which folds out from under the wing's leading edge while not forming a part of the leading edge of the wing when retracted.
-This increases the camber and thickness of the wing, which in turn increases lift and drag.
+This increases the camber and thickness of the wing, which in turn reduces stalling speed and increases drag.
 This is not the same as a leading edge droop flap, as that is formed from the entire leading edge.
 Invented by Werner Krüger in 1943 and evaluated in Goettingen, Krueger flaps are found on many modern swept wing airliners.